mittell/next-blog-app-v2/posts/best-burger-recipe.md

 ---
-title: 'Test Post 2'
+title: 'Best Burger Recipe'
-date: 'September 01 2022'
+date: 'August 22 2022'
 excerpt: 'This is a test...'
-cover_image: '/images/posts/img2.jpg'
+cover_image: '/images/posts/img5.jpg'
 ---

-## Heading
+## Best Burger Recipe

 This is a test post!